grines/TCPMacDuoC2/README.md

 # TCPMacDuoC2

 TCPMacDuoC2 is a command-and-control (C2) server specifically designed for Mac systems, featuring a dual-port TCP communication mechanism.
 This tool allows for efficient and secure management of remote systems through encrypted commands and responses.
+The goal of this project is to have a lightweight fast C2 for rapid payload developement and deployment.
+This code can be ran as is with little configuration.

 ## Features

 - Dual-port TCP server for enhanced communication.
+- Handles mutiple implants
+- Multi User
 - Encrypted command transmission for security.
 - Reconnection handling for maintaining persistent control.
 - Command-line interface for easy interaction.